 1. APT Members support the results of the ITU-R studies on software-defined radio (SDR) and cognitive radio systems (CRS) that have the potential to provide end-user and overall spectrum management benefits.

-2. APT Members are of the view that SDR and CRS are not radiocommunication services as defined in Article 1 of the Radio Regulations, but SDR and CRS are technologies that can be implemented in systems of any radiocommunication services and there is no need for any specific frequency allocation in the Radio Regulations for any system of a radiocommunication service using SDR and/or CRS technologies.
+2. APT Members are of the view that SDR and CRS are not radiocommunication services as defined in Article 1 of the Radio Regulations, but SDR and CRS are technologies that can be implemented in systems of any radiocommunication services.

 3. Any specific system using SDR and/or CRS technologies in an allocated frequency band shall be operated in accordance with the provisions of the Radio Regulations governing the use of that band.
 The introduction and operation of stations using SDR or CRS technologies in systems of any radiocommunication services should not impose any additional constraints to other services sharing the same band.

 4. With respect to SDR (Issue A), APT Members support Method A (No change to the Radio Regulations and suppression of Resolution 956 (WRC-07)).

+Under this method, technical and operational considerations related to the SDR technologies implemented in any stations of a radiocommunication service would be addressed in ITU-R Recommendations and/or Reports as appropriate.

 5. With respect to CRS (Issue B), APT Members support No change to the provisions of the Radio Regulations and suppression of Resolution 956 (WRC-07))

+Under this method, technical and operational considerations related to the CRS technologies implemented in any systems of a radiocommunication service could be developed in ITU-R Recommendations and/or Reports as appropriate.

 5.1.
-APT Members are of the view that further technical and operational studies to facilitate the introduction and/or the implementation of CRS technologies are required so that an ITU-R Resolution or WRC Resolution (preferably ITU-R Resolution) should be developed to provide guidance for these studies.5.2.
+APT Members are of the view that further technical and operational studies to facilitate the introduction and/or the implementation of CRS technologies are required so that an ITU-R Resolution or WRC Resolution should be developed to provide guidance for these studies.

+Therefore, APT Members support Method B1 (Option B) in case that an ITU-R Resolution, which facilitates ITU-R studies on CRS to provide additional flexibility and offer improved efficiency to the overall spectrum use, is available at the time of WRC-12.
+In case that no ITU-R Resolution to facilitate ITU-R studies is available at the time of WRC-12, APT Members support Method B2.
+The proposed WRC-12 Resolution applicable for Method B2 is shown below.

+5.2.
 APT Members are of the views that technical and operational considerations related to the CRS technologies implemented in any systems of each radiocommunication service could be developed in ITU-R Recommendations and Reports by responsible ITU-R study group(s) as appropriate.

 ATU (September 2009)